sghpjuikit/player/README.md

 ### Skinning

-A skin is a single css file that works the same way as if you are skinning a html web site.
-See [javafx css reference guide](http://docs.oracle.com/javafx/2/api/javafx/scene/doc-files/cssref.html).
+A skin is a single css file that works similar to styling a html web site - see [javafx css reference guide](http://docs.oracle.com/javafx/2/api/javafx/scene/doc-files/cssref.html).
 Skins can import each other.
 The application autodiscovers the skins when it starts and monitors them for changes.
 The skins are located in working dir/skins, in separate folders.

 # Credits & Licence